microsoft/WhatTheHack/021-IdentityForApps/Student/05-claims-enrichment.md

 CMC IT Leadership considers success in dealing with this QA issue if you are able to:

 - Create the new custom attribute for Territory Name in your B2C tenant (named "TerritoryName");
-- Deploy the "CMC ID Verify-inator" code located in [Resources](./Resources/Verify-inator);
+- Deploy the "CMC ID Verify-inator" code in the **Verify-inator** folder within the `Resources.zip` file provided by your coach or in the Files tab of your Teams channel;
 - Ensure that, during sign-up, a consultant enters a valid CMC Consultant ID; if they pass in an invalid ID, the consultant is presented with a friendly error message;
 - Ensure that, during sign-up, a territory name is generated and added to the consultant's account;
 - Ensure that, during sign-up, a consultant is not able to enter a territory name and that they do not see a field for territory name (HINT, you may want to alter your custom template just for signup/signin);